teleport-network/teleport-documents/developer/Cross-Chain Tracking/2-Hop Bind.md

-In the 2-Hop Agent flow like:
+In the 2-Hop Agent Flow:

-BSC -> Teleport -> rinkeby
+BSC -> Teleport -> Rinkeby

-The Agent performs two 1-Hop operations to achieve the purpose of 2-hop.
+The Agent performs two 1-Hop operations to achieve the outcome of a 2-hop.

-Hop-1 BSC -> teleport generates Packet0 {bsctest, teleport, sequence0, data0},
+Hop-1 BSC -> Teleport generates Packet0 {bsctest, teleport, sequence0, data0},

-Hop-2 teleport - > rinkeby generates Packet1 {teleport, rinkeby, sequence1, data1
+Hop-2 Teleport - > Rinkeby generates Packet1 {teleport, rinkeby, sequence1, data1

-We can see that during the procedure, there is no actual association between the two 1-hops except data.
-But we need both these two packets to be succeed to confirm our total-actions to be succeed.
-So we need to bind these two packets to a single 2-Hop action.
+During the procedure, there is no actual association between the two 1-hop operations except for the data.
+However, both packets are required to succeed in order to confirm that the total-actions of the transfer succeed.
+Therefore, both packets need to be bound to a single 2-Hop action.

-Therefore, we need to give the unique identifier associated with packet0 when the [Agent contract]() on teleport Chain receives packet0.
+To accomplish this, a unique identifier that is associated with packet0 is created when the [Agent contract]() on Teleport Chain receives packet0.

-Since the sequence of the corresponding packet transmission direction is unique, we can add a event in our [agent contract]():
+Since the sequence of the corresponding packet transmission direction is unique, we can add an event in our [agent contract]():

 ```solidity
 event SendEvent(